nuprl/website/blog/_src/posts/2022-01-06-introducing-visr-md.md

 Remember that, although this VISr is displayed graphically, it still exists as human-readable text.
 One way to see this text is by copying and pasting the VISr.
-A copy of the same VISr will appear. when its placed back into the IDE .
+A copy of the same VISr will appear when it is placed back into the IDE.
 However, pasting it into other text editors that do not natively support VISrs yields the following human readable, and editable, text: